runrig-coop/the-runrig-plan/overview.md

 wealth and power it creates back to the people who created it.

 ## Three Layers of Autonomy
-To understand what Runrig is, we can start by examining what kind of digital assets it is intended to manage.
-Partly for explanatory purposes, but also for reasons that will be made clear later on, let's separate assets into two very broad categories: the data itself, and the software programs that capture, process and generally make use of such data.
+To understand what Runrig does, we can start by examining what kind of digital assets it is intended to manage.
+Partly for explanatory purposes, but also for reasons that will become clear later on, let's separate assets into two very broad categories: the data itself, and the software programs that capture, process and generally make use of such data.
 Free software proponents and privacy advocates have spilt a good deal of ink advancing the argument that true